Learn more: PH TECH notifies customers of data breach.

-Over the next five years, the SHIFT program will support clinical, financial and operational transformation of outpatient behavioral health agencies by:
+The SHIFT program will support clinical, financial and operational transformation of outpatient behavioral health agencies by:

-The SHIFT Learning and Advisory Council will be providing strategic advice and guidance to Columbia Pacific for the SHIFT program during at least the program's first launch year.
-Specific responsibilities of the Council will include:
+The SHIFT Learning and Advisory Council provides strategic advice and guidance to CareOregon for the SHIFT program during at least the program's first launch year.
+Specific responsibilities of the Council include:

-SHIFT Learning and Advisory Council members for the April 2023-March 2024 year.
+View the SHIFT Learning and Advisory Council member slate for the April 2023-April 2024 year.

-Unlike Certified Community Behavioral Health Clinics (CCBHCs), that have a formal designation/certification and are required to serve clients across the lifespan, and both mental health and SUD services, SHIFT is not a certification program and will intentionally support providers who serve specific populations or offer specific service arrays (e.g., mental health only, or SUD only).
-We envision that CCBHCs will benefit from the operational structure and processes to be outlined through SHIFT.
+Unlike certified behavioral health clinics which have a formal designation/certification and are required to serve clients across the lifespan and both mental health and substance use disorder (SUD) services, SHIFT is not a certification program and will intentionally support providers who serve specific populations or offer specific service arrays (e.g., mental health only, or SUD only).
+We envision certified community behavioral health clinics (CCBHCs) will benefit from the operational structure and processes to be outlined through SHIFT.
 Additionally, the SHIFT program provides participating agencies a unique menu of tools, training, and technical assistance, including executive coaching.

-“Building blocks” are the core components of specialty behavioral health care necessary to deliver the SHIFT vision.
-They include the specific operational processes and structural elements required for behavioral health agencies to operate efficient and effective services according to the guiding values.
-The full set of building blocks to be used in SHIFT will be guided by the Learning and Advisory Council.
-The concept of building blocks is modeled off of a similar framework established for person-centered primary care homes.
+"Building Blocks” are the core components of specialty behavioral health care necessary to deliver the SHIFT vision and include the specific operational processes and structural elements required for behavioral health agencies to operate efficient and effective services according to the guiding values.
+The full set of Building Blocks to be used in SHIFT were endorsed by the Learning and Advisory Council.
+The concept of building blocks is modeled from a similar framework established for person-centered primary care homes.
 The Building Blocks Framework document is available for review by all behavioral health providers serving CareOregon members and is accessible through the CIM/Connect provider portal platforms.
 Click here for instructions to access the document.

 The full support plan will be developed over 2023 but is anticipated to include: